markopuza/old-goatleaps/_posts/art/2018-03-29-The-Chaos-Game.md

 The Chaos game is a simple iterative way to create fractals.
 The only thing we need to keep track of is a single point; at each iteration it is moved towards a randomly chosen vertex.
 You can find a more detailed description at the bottom of this page, as well as a small gallery.

 # Meanwhile, can you create your own unique fractal?
 Be cautious with the number of samples; the image is rendered in your browser.
+Feel free to send me your creation!

 <div class="slidecontainer">
   <input type="range" min="3" max="25" value="4" class="slider" id="n_slider" oninput="update_n()">